garrandall/popular-music-data/tracks/method-man-wu-tang-clan.md

 Child, the whole damn isle is callin' me
 P-A-N-T-Y R-A-I-D-E-R, mad raw, I don't fry
 Meaning, no one can burn or toss and turn me
-Ooh, I be the super sperm
+Oh, I be the super sperm
 Chim chiminy chim chim cher-ee
 Freak a flow and flow fancy free
 Now, how many licks does it take